-To push past fatalism and into engagement, this project aims to highlight teachers’ voices and the steps that might be taken to keep powerful teachers in our schools.
+To push past fatalism and into engagement, this project aims to highlight teachers’ voices and the steps we can take to keep powerful teachers in our schools.
 A digital storytelling training is under development to ensure all teachers have the tools they need to share their stories.

 The word teacher is intentionally used to bring more power to this title and keep the focus on PreK-12 educators who work within school systems.
 School educators who work directly with students — including paraprofessionals, speech language pathologists, and counselors — are welcome.

 The project focuses on American teachers but has the potential to expand to different countries in the future.

 Watch this video to hear from teachers about the project:

 You can make a tax-deductible donation to help keep the project going:

 Teachers in Their Power is a grassroots project currently seeking collaborators, grants, and partnerships: